 But I become very clear to them.
 You are creating a job and a paycheck for yourself.
 And the day I stopped picking up the phone, the cash register comes to a screeching halt.
-So, unlike most other franchises where, you can build following the clientele and, you know, you have an asset that you can sell at some point in the future.
-So, that…
+Then, unlike most other franchises where you can build following the clientele and you have an asset that you can sell at some point in the future.
+That’s…

 Looks like your subscription is due.
 Please renew to keep using our services.

 You are going to downgrade your subscription.This action will proceed the difference in cost of plans and reset subscription period after moneyback.

 You are going to upgrade your subscription.This action will proceed the difference in cost of plans and reset subscription period after moneyback.

 You’re about to cancel your subscription.
 Please confirm by clicking on the “Cancel Subscription” button below.

 Performing this action will delete your account.